rohanxlabs/Recommendation-system/README.md

 ---

-⭐ Why This Project Stands Out
+⭐ Why This Project Matters

-This project bridges the gap between:

-👉 Traditional Recommendation Systems
-👉 Modern AI-powered intelligent systems

-It demonstrates how to build next-generation recommendation engines.
+This project focuses on core recommendation system fundamentals, which are the foundation of all large-scale recommender systems.

 ---